lldap/lldap/example_configs/pam/README.md

 ldap_group_member = uniqueMember
 ```

-SSSD will **refuse** to run if it’s config files have the wrong permissions, so apply the following permissions to the
+SSSD will **refuse** to run if its config files have the wrong permissions, so apply the following permissions to the
 files:

 ```bash